ucan-wg/invocation/README.md

 >
 > — Anonymous

-> When authorizaton is communicated without such context, it's like receiving a key in the mail with no hint about what to do with it [...]
+> When authorization is communicated without such context, it's like receiving a key in the mail with no hint about what to do with it [...]
 After an object receives this message, she can invoke arg if she chooses, but why would she ever choose to do so?
 >
 > Mark Miller, [E-lang Mailing List, 2000 Oct 18]